 Cast: Catherine O’Hara, Eugene Levy, Dan Levy, Annie Murphy, Emily Hampshire, Jennifer Robertson, Chris Elliot, Tim Rozon, Sarah Levy, Dustin Milligan, Noah Reid

 The criminally underrated Schitt’s Creek stars Emmy Award winner Catherine O’Hara, Eugene Levy, Dan Levy, and Annie Murphy as the Rose family, wealthy socialites who lose their fortune and have to take refuge in a town they bought as a joke, Schitt’s Creek.
 The series is one of the funniest comedies currently on television and features a pansexual character in David, played ever so brilliantly by Dan Levy.
 He embarks on relationships with both men and women, and it’s never presented as an issue, it’s simply accepted by every character.
-All five seasons are available to view now on Netflix UK, and the sixth and final season will be available to stream on 15 May..
+All six seasons are available to view now on Netflix UK.

 Shadowhunters (2016 – 2019)